woltapp/mitmproxy-mock/README.md

   for that section (i.e., its contents are added to the any other handler unless explicitly overridden therein)

+The path handler _values_ are either:

+* a dictionary containing matching and action clauses, or
+* an array of such dictionaries

+In case the path handler is an array, its elements are evaluated in order until the first match for the request or response is found.
+In particular, note that even if there are multiple matching handlers with different actions, only the first match is used.

+#### Path Handler Definition

+A path handler dictionary may contain a mix of keys for further matching (e.g., `host` matches that path only a specific set of hosts) and for actions to take (e.g., `pass` will pass the request without further action).
+The key `response` on a _request_ handler will cause the specified response to be sent, whereas `response` on a _response_ handler will is a matching requirement for the response received.

+#### Wildcard Path Handlers

-The typical use of `*` is to globally specify the host or hosts to be matched, in case of transparent proxy mode where the same paths might exist on other servers.
+The typical use of the `*` path handler is to globally specify the host or hosts to be matched, such as in transparent proxy mode where the same paths might exist on multiple servers.
 The `*` is not considered a match by itself, i.e., if it is the only match, the path is not handled at all.
-The match-all regular expression `~` can be used to force all requests or responses to be processed.
 For example, the following would return the status 418 only for the path `/foo` (which would get it from the `*` since it is not overridden by `response` in `/foo`):

 ``` json
 "request":{